-Distributions, if any, paid to a Non-U.S. Holder on shares of our common stock (and any constructive distributions that arise as a result of certain adjustments in the conversion rate of the notes, as described in "U.S. Holders - Constructive distributions") generally will be treated as dividends to the extent of our current and accumulated earnings and profits as determined under

-U.S. federal income tax principles.
-To the extent the distributions exceed our current or accumulated earnings and profits, the excess will be treated first as a tax-free return of capital to the extent of the Non-U.S. Holder's adjusted tax basis in the shares of our common stock, and thereafter as gain from the sale or exchange of those shares.
-Any such gain is subject to the tax treatment described below in "Non-U.S. Holders - Sale or other taxable disposition of common stock".
+Distributions, if any, paid to a Non-U.S. Holder on shares of our common stock (and any constructive distributions that arise as a result of certain adjustments in the conversion rate of the notes, as described in "U.S. Holders - Constructive distributions") generally will be treated as dividends to the extent of our current and accumulated earnings and profits as determined under U.S. federal income tax principles.
+If a distribution paid to a Non-U.S. Holder on a share of our common stock exceeds our current and accumulated earnings and profits adjusted earnings and profits attributable to that share of common stock, the excess will be treated as a tax-free return of capital, up to such holder's adjusted tax basis in that share of common stock.
+Any remaining excess will be treated as capital gain, subject to the tax treatment described below in "Non-U.S. Holders - Sale or other taxable disposition of common stock".

-Any dividends paid to a Non-U.S. Holder with respect to shares of our common stock (and any constructive dividends that arise as a result of certain adjustments in the conversion rate of the notes, as described in "U.S. Holders - Constructive distributions" above) will be subject to U.S. federal income tax and withholding at a 30% rate (or lower applicable income tax treaty rate) if the dividends are not effectively connected with the conduct of a trade or business (or, if an applicable United States income tax treaty applies, is attributable to a permanent establishment maintained) within the United States by the Non-U.S. Holder.
+Any dividends paid to a Non-U.S. Holder with respect to shares of our common stock (and any constructive dividends that arise as a result of certain adjustments in the conversion rate of the notes, as described in "U.S. Holders - Constructive distributions" above) will be subject to U.S. federal income tax and withholding at a 30% rate (or lower applicable income tax treaty rate) if the dividends are not effectively connected with the conduct of a trade or business (or, if an applicable United States income tax treaty applies, are not attributable to a permanent establishment maintained) within the United States by the Non-U.S. Holder.
 In the case of a constructive dividend, it is possible that this tax would be withheld from any amount owed to the Non-U.S. Holder, including, but not limited to, interest payments on the notes, dividend payments on shares of common stock, or sales proceeds subsequently paid or credited to the Non-U.S. Holder.

-Any dividends (including constructive dividends) that are received by a Non-U.S. Holder and that are effectively connected with the conduct of a trade or business (or, if an applicable United States income tax treaty applies, is attributable to a permanent establishment maintained) within the United States by the Non-U.S. Holder will be subject to U.S. federal income tax at regular graduated rates, and (if the Non-U.S. Holder is classified as a corporation for U.S. federal income tax purposes) may also be subject to a U.S. branch profits tax at a rate of 30% of effectively connected earnings and profits or at such lower rate as may be specified by an applicable income tax treaty.
-However, such effectively connected income will not be subject to U.S. federal income tax withholding, provided that the Non-U.S. Holder furnishes a properly completed IRS Form W-8ECI (or a suitable substitute form) to us or to the person who otherwise would be required to withhold U.S. tax.
+Any dividends (including constructive dividends) that are received by a Non-U.S. Holder and that are effectively connected with the conduct of a trade or business (or, if an applicable United States income tax treaty applies, are attributable to a permanent establishment maintained) within the United States by the Non-U.S. Holder will be subject to U.S. federal income tax at regular graduated rates, and (if the Non-U.S. Holder is classified as a corporation for U.S. federal income tax purposes) may also be subject to a U.S. branch profits tax, which is imposed at a rate of 30% (or at a lower rate under an applicable income tax treaty) on effectively connected earnings and profits, subject to certain adjustments.
+However, such effectively connected income will not be subject to U.S. federal income tax withholding, provided that the Non-U.S. Holder furnishes a properly completed IRS Form W-8ECI (or a suitable substitute form) to the person who otherwise would be required to withhold U.S. tax.